You'll only find results from genuine companies. Our data experts check each company before we add them to our comparisons.

 Standard maintenance isn’t covered by home emergency assistance insurance.

-You can cut costs with a basic policy
+Budget control: save money with a basic policy

-Most insurers and cover providers define an emergency as anything that affects your health and wellbeing, or leaves your home unsafe or prone to further damage.
+Most insurers and cover providers define an emergency as anything that affects your health and wellbeing, or which leaves your home unsafe or prone to further damage.

 No, most home emergency policies do not charge an excess if you claim.

-Yes, many insurers include it as standard or as an extra.
+Yes, many insurers include it as standard or as an optional extra.
 A standalone policy may provide better cover so check your options to find the best protection.

 By comparing home insurance, you could save money on the policy.
 The best value Home insurance will offer the cover to your home and content.
 Choose a cover plan from the best UK home insurance companies and see the online discounts they offer.